midl-dev/midl-website.github.io/_cryptocurrencies/tezos.md

 A program administers accurate and timely payouts to delegators based on their contributions.
 The payout address is stored in a hot wallet that you replenish frequently.

-#### Baking website template

-We run a website publication mechanism so your delegates can check their contribution and their most recent payouts just by entering their address on your website.

 ## Interested ?

 Contact us at [hello@midl.dev](mailto:hello@midl.dev), or just use the chat window below.